About parenting teenagers

 It’s normal for family life with teenagers to have its ups and downs.
 But if you and your partner find you’re seriously struggling at any stage, it’s a very good idea to seek help from friends and family, or speak to your GP or a relationships counsellor for advice.

-Maintaining your emotional wellbeing while parenting teenagers
+Looking after your wellbeing while parenting teenagers

-When you let go of the small issues, you save your energy for more important issues like your child’s health, safety and wellbeing.
+Keeping things in perspective can help with this.
+For example, if you’re having an argument with your child, you could try asking yourself, ‘Do we really need to fight about this?
+Can I let this one go?’
+When you let go of small issues, you save your energy for more important issues like your child’s health, safety and wellbeing.

 Family rituals can build family togetherness and wellbeing.
 They can help you all feel positive about your family relationships.
 And rituals help teenagers feel loved and part of the family.
 No matter how bored they might seem, teenagers find rituals comforting.
 Examples might include a regular Sunday night dinner, regular family outings or religious ceremonies.